England | Scotland | Wales | Northern Ireland | Ireland

 Anyone with a new persistant cough and/or fever should self-isolate for 7 days; do not call 111 or contact other healthcare providers.
 If symptoms deteriorate and you feel you need medical care, contact NHS 111.
 Testing will only be done for those in hospital with symptoms

-You may arrange your appointment by telephone or calling in to reception.
+We now use a telephone triage system.
+Please telephone the surgery on the day you wish to speak to the Doctor.
 We are also able to give our patients the ability to book their appointments on line using Patient Access.

 Please ask at reception to register for this service or download a patient information sheet and our registration form: PatientOnline Registration Form.docx.